Paris Sadonis: History

 Best known for his work alongside Rozz Williams, Eva Ortiz and Jill Emery with deathrock band Shadow Project.
 He is featured on the 1991 self-titled "Shadow Project", "Dreams for the Dying", "Dead Babies/Killer" single, as well as the live "In Tuned Out - Live '93" released in 1994.

-A multi-instrumentalist, he performed and recorded with Christian Death Featuring Rozz Williams "The Path Of Sorrows" (1993) and "The Rage Of Angels" (1994) as well as Rozz Williams solo material "Every King a Bastard Son" (1992) and "The Whorse's Mouth" (1996).
+A multi-instrumentalist, he performed and recorded with Christian Death on "The Path Of Sorrows" (1993) and "The Rage Of Angels" (1994) as well as Rozz Williams' solo material "Every King a Bastard Son" (1992) and "The Whorse's Mouth" (1996).

 With The Eva O Halo Experience - "Demons Fall For an Angels Kiss" (1994) he composed using a variety of instruments including keyboards, piano and organ.

 Paris went on to found the experimental band EXP in 1992 with Ryan Wildstar, Doriandra Smith, Rozz Williams and Ace Farren Ford.
-EXP is perhaps the most incestuous band in the Family featuring Rozz Williams, with a wide variety of members, ex-members, collaborators and guest musicians.
-The entity has one self-titled, full-length release, and also a limited edition handmade 7 inch single.
+EXP is one of the most interconnected projects within the Family collective, featuring Rozz Williams and a broad range of members, former members, collaborators, and guest musicians.
+The project released one self-titled full-length album, as well as a limited-edition, handmade 7-inch single..

 Also collaborating with Premature Ejaculation and elaborating upon boundary-pushing performance art, he is featured on the album "Wound of Exit" (1998), The group's themes remained avant-garde throughout this time, focusing on the bizarre and taboo.
 Paris also contributed to Erik Christides Bloodflag - Stain (Mk I) (1998 - Daughters of Darkness).